rs1myers/hugotufte2/content/projectbook/_index.md

 ## An Emerging Framework of Fundamental Mind

-This evolving e-book presents a new way of thinking about consciousness and reality.
+This evolving essay explores a  way of thinking about consciousness and reality.
 It proposes a framework in which mind is not a late byproduct of matter, but a fundamental dimension of existence.

 The draft currently includes the Introduction and a couple of early section.
 More sections will be added over time.